chocfountain/boba/rentry/rentry hi3er full.md

 **Motto of Asavakkhaya**: Attacks grant 25 bonus combo hits on hit.
 CD: 5s | 2nd **Motto of Iddhi-Vidha**: Combo hits are increased to 60 when below 60.
 CD: 10s | 3rd **Nexus Signet 2: Dictum of Bodhi** |
+**Dictum of Anatman**: Bodhi Open Eye debuffs last 3 seconds longer and every debuff on the enemy boosts Total DMG taken by 5% | Optional

 ***